pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 Our sticker product needs three different quotas: one for each product variant.
 We will navigate back to the quotas page and click the :btn-icon:fa3-plus: Create a new quota: button.
-We will call the new quota "Sticker purple" and set the total capacity to 100.
+We will call the new quota `Sticker purple` and set the total capacity to 100.
 That is the number of stickers in that color that we are going to sell.

 Then, we will select "Sticker - Purple" in the list of products.